-This is a just a variation of a recipe for green onion jam I adapted and tweaked from a chef who I admire very much.
+This is a just a variation of a recipe for green onion jam I adapted and tweaked from a chef who I admire very much-Lenny Russo, without him, there would be no ramp jam.
 Not exactly a “jam” like you would expect, it’s savory and has a bit of a slight crunch to it as well.
 You could definitely still put it on toast (I do) but usually it’s function is more of a condiment, to be used as part of the accoutrement for platter of cured meats or cheese.
 It is so much more than just a condiment though.

 Since the recipe contains a bit of cornstarch to thicken it and give it it’s “jammy” quality, it will in turn thicken other things that you add it to.
 Gravy, fruit sauce, heck barbecue sauce.
 The ramp jam’s possibilities in the kitchen are only limited by your imagination.
 I’ve used it to make vinaigrettes, flavor sour cream, or I’ll just dollop it on something, anything.
 This week I used it to make a sauce for beef roast.
 I took some jam, thinned it with just a bit of reduced, strong pork glace then mounted it with a little butter, and whisked it in to thicken it lightly: it was the best thing I made all week.